Kakatiya Medical College: Non-clinical courses

 The qualification for all PG and PG diploma courses is an MBBS degree from any MCI (Medical Council of India) recognized medical college in India or an equivalent foreign degree which is recognized by the MCI.

-The seats in PG courses are filled through a common entrance test by the KNR University of Health Sciences.

 Activities

 KMC alumni from both India and abroad are very active in improving the standards of education and the infrastructure.

 In 2009, golden jubilee celebrations were held marking the 50th anniversary of the institution.